-The COVID-19 pandemic has severely impacted the scaling-up of viral hepatitis screening and treatment programmes worldwide, especially in at-risk populations who appear to be intrinsically vulnerable to severe forms of COVID-19, as a compounding of social vulnerability and comorbodities.
-Besides exploring the specific lessons to be drawn from COVID-19 and applicable to hepatitis elimination, this session will address several aspects of inequalities with regards to hepatitis elimination, such as reasons for multiple treatment failure or the effects of stigmatisation on the patient accepting their hepatitis diagnosis.
-The road to an HCV vaccine will also be explored as one of the responses to hepatitis elimination.
+This session will address several aspects of inequalities with regards to viral hepatitis elimination such as reasons for multiple treatment failure or impact of stigmatisation on acceptance of viral hepatitis diagnosis.
+The road to an HCV vaccine will also be explored as one of the responses to viral hepatitis elimination.
+Finally, the management of children with viral hepatitis is going to be adressed.

 Session 8: Open discussion with partners on leadership in awareness raising, advocacy, and efforts towards viral hepatitis elimination